-In this article, you'll learn where to view certain audience settings and how to update them.
+In this article, you'll learn how to view and update the audience name and campaign defaults.

 To access your audience name and defaults, follow these steps.